YimingZ13/Olist_Brazil_Analysis_SQL/SQL_Report.md

 1. How many orders were placed on Olist, how has it changed over the years?
 Is there a seasonality?
 2. What's the total revenue generated on Olist, how does it change over time?
 3. What are the successful categories on Olist, by year, month, and quarter?
-4. Which city, state generates the most revenue for Olist?
-How actively the population in different areas is placing orders?
+4. Which city, state generates the most revenue on Olist?
 5. What are the most popular categories by city, state?
-6. What is the AOV and CPO of Olist?
+6. What is the AOV, CPO, and  average profit margin of Olist?
 How does this vary by categories and payment method?
 7. Who are the frequent shoppers on Olist?
 How many of them are there?
 How does this number change over time?
 8. Which customers have the highest CLTV?
 9. What is the customer retention rate (CRR) by geolocaitons?